 NFL linebacker Mychal Kendricks charged with insider trading

+Cleveland Browns linebacker Mychal Kendricks was released by the NFL team Wednesday night, hours after he was charged by federal prosecutors in Philadelphia with insider trading.

-PHILADELPHIA (AP) — Cleveland Browns linebacker Mychal Kendricks has been charged with using insider trading tips from an acquaintance to make about $1.2 million in illegal profits on four major trading deals, federal prosecutors announced Wednesday.
+Kendricks, who signed a one-year contract with the Browns in June after winning a Super Bowl title last season with the Eagles, allegedly used tips from an acquaintance to make about $1.2 million in illegal profits on four major trading deals, federal prosecutors said.

+The 27-year-old issued a statement earlier in the day admitting to his guilt and apologizing.
+He expressed regret and accepted “full responsibility” for his actions.

+However, the Browns decided after learning more about the case that they couldn’t go forward with Kendricks, who was going to start for the team.
+The Browns issued a statement after traveling to Detroit for Thursday night’s exhibition finale against the Lions.
+Kendricks did not make the trip.

+“Recently, we were provided an update on the matter and the circumstances have changed.
+We are now dealing with a different set of facts and the additional information we’ve gathered has led us to the decision to release Mychal from our team.”

+Kendricks is facing possible prison time and further discipline from the NFL for violating its personal conduct policy.

-Co-defendant Damilare Sonoiki was paid $10,000 in kickbacks in the scheme from 2014-2015, as well as perks like tickets to Philadelphia Eagles games and tagging along to a music video shoot or nightclub appearances, said U.S. Attorney William McSwain.
-Kendricks played for the Eagles before signing with the Browns in June.
+Prosecutors allege his co-defendant, Damilare Sonoiki, was paid $10,000 in kickbacks in the scheme from 2014-2015, as well as perks like tickets to Eagles games and tagging along to a music video shoot or nightclub appearances, said U.S. Attorney William McSwain.

 Sonoiki had been working as a junior analyst at an unnamed investment bank in New York, prosecutors said.
-An IMD B profile lists him as a writer on the popular TV series “Black-ish” as well as other movies and TV shows.
+An IMDB profile lists him as a former writer on the popular TV series “Black-ish” as well as other movies and TV shows.

-In a statement released by his lawyer Wednesday, Kendricks said he was sorry and takes full responsibility for his actions.
+In a statement released by his lawyer, Kendricks said he was sorry and takes full responsibility for his actions.

 Kendricks said he has been cooperating with authorities since the investigation began.